TITLE: Academic Advising Coordinator

-1. Develop a campus wide advising program and coordinate the delivery of advising services with other campus programs (such as admissions, assessment, counseling, and financial aid) to provide seamless services for students.
+1. Develops a campus-wide advising program and coordinates the delivery of advising services with other campus programs (such as admissions, assessment, counseling, and financial aid) to provide seamless services for students.

-2. Coordinate with other campus staff to provide seminars for new students which include skills assessment, orientation and advising.
+2. Coordinates with other campus staff to provide seminars for new students which include skills assessment, orientation and advising.

-4. Coordinate with the program directors to assure that admissions and advising are available for program participants.
+4. Coordinates with the program directors to assure that admissions and advising are available for program participants.
 Assist in evaluating students' academic history, developing academic goals, and introducing students to available resources.

-5. Maintain, report and present outcomes information for advising office, High School Completion and other programs.
+5. Maintains, reporst and presents outcomes information for advising office, High School Completion and other programs.

-6. Coordinate with the department chair of counseling to schedule counselors' drop-in advising schedules.
+6. Coordinates with the department chair of counseling to schedule counselors drop-in advising schedules.

-7. Coordinate with the department chair of counseling to cross-train support staff to enhance the delivery of seamless service during the enrollment process.
+7. Coordinates with the department chair of counseling to cross-train support staff to enhance the delivery of seamless service during the enrollment process.

-8. Coordinate with the counseling department chair to develop and implement retention initiatives for the Campus.
+8. Coordinates with the counseling department chair to develop and implement retention initiatives for the Campus.

-9. Design and provide advising training (e.g., seminars, workshops, etc.) to advisors, faculty, counselors and staff.
+9. Designs and provides advising training (e.g., seminars, workshops, etc.) to advisors, faculty, counselors and staff.

-11. Work with management to develop, monitor and reconcile budgets.
+11. Works with management to develop, monitor and reconcile budgets.

 Work is typically performed in an office environment.
 Occasional evening and weekend hours may be required.